maforget/epubfixer/ePubFixer/readme.txt

 v1.
 - Added a Delete Files in the Add screen (it will remove the selected files from the ePub and delete entries from the manifest & spine)
 - Fixed a bug with Mass Rename if the entry selected had different "parents".
+- Fixed a crash if a file was in the spine, but not the manifest

 v1.3.6
 - Put a Check that will prevent any none html file to be loaded or saved in the TOC.